A Constructive Framework for Nondeterministic Automata via Time-Shared, Depth-Unrolled Feedforward Networks: Experiments

-To validate Lemma~\hyperref[lemma_2]{2}, we test whether a recurrent-style symbolic ReLU network using the $\epsilon$-transition matrix converges to the true $\epsilon$-closure.
-For each run, we randomly generate a synthetic NFA with $\epsilon$-transitions inserted with probability 0.3.
-Given a random start state $q_i$, we compute the symbolic $\epsilon$-closure of $\{q_i\}$ and compare it to the result obtained by iteratively applying the ReLU recurrence $s^{(k+1)} = \mathrm{ReLU}(T^\epsilon s^{(k)})$ with accumulation.
+To validate Lemma~\ref{LEMMA:EPSILON-CLOSURE}, we test whether a TS-FFN correctly computes the $\varepsilon$-closure of an NFA state using repeated thresholded applications of the $\varepsilon$-transition matrix.
+For each of five random seeds under both configurations, we generate a new NFA with $\varepsilon$-transitions and select a random initial state.
+We then compare the closure vector computed by the network to the exact symbolic $\varepsilon$-closure set derived from the automaton’s transitive $\varepsilon$-reachability relation.

-We repeat the experiment across 5 random seeds under both experimental configurations.
-In each case, we perform 100 random tests per seed, totaling 500 validation instances per configuration.
-A test is considered successful if the final ReLU activation pattern exactly matches the symbolic $\epsilon$-closure.
-All 5 seeds in both configurations achieved perfect match accuracy, resulting in a mean of $1.0000$, standard deviation $0.0000$, and the 95\% confidence interval collapses to a single point due to zero variance.
-This confirms the correctness of Lemma~\hyperref[lemma_2]{2} and empirically demonstrates that ReLU dynamics reliably simulate $\epsilon$-closure computation within $n$ steps.